Introduction to Community Acquired Pneumonia

 CAP is a clinical syndrome in which an individual presents signs and symptoms of lower respiratory tract infection, evidence of new pulmonary infiltrates, and inflammatory response acquired outside the hospital.

-CAP is classified according to patients’ clinical presentations in: (1)
+Community Acquired Pneumonia is classified according to patients’ clinical presentations in: (1)

 - Typical CAP: classic symptoms of fever, cough productive of mucopurulent sputum, dyspnea, pleuritic chest pain, and condensation syndrome on physical exam.